unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 Here’s some more information about submissions:<br/>

 - Code snippets can be your code or someone else’s, in any programming language, and can be anonymised
-- A workflow tip may take the form of a UI screenshot or terminal command of an app or tool that you use.
-It may even be something that irritates you and you’d like to hear about how other developers approach it
+- A workflow tip may take the form of a UI screenshot or terminal command of an app or tool that you use - it may even be something that irritates you and you’d like to hear about how other developers approach it
 - There is no such thing as a snippet or tip that is too simple or too basic - you’ll be among a friendly bunch of developers of all different experience levels and specialisms
 - Your snippet can be something that you thought was good or something that you think could be improved (or something you’re having trouble with and you would like help with)
-- The order of submissions is random and we will keep having presenters until we run out or 8pm, whichever is sooner
+- The order of submissions is random and we will keep having presenters until we run out or 8pm approaches - whichever is sooner

 <br/>
 Previous snippets have included:<br/>